How do you move on when you are a wounded wife?

 To the wounded wife

-Maybe you are there, something happened in your past.
+Perhaps you are that wife.
+Something happened in your past.
 Or present.

-You want to let it go, to do the right thing, but the feelings and emotions and situation keep following you around.
+You want to let go, to do the right thing, but the feelings and emotions and situation follow you around.

 You shake it off but there’s all kinds of triggers in your way.